mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-outloud.markdown

 # Post
 -->

+Having experienced good and bad Scrum practices, I would like to help you understand why you really want to follow [all steps of Planning Poker](#planning-poker) and use the right tools, specially when you run a distributed Scrum team.

 When you estimate user stories for a Scrum sprint, you want to estimate as accurately as possible given the information you have.
 Inaccurate estimates are a problem because they may cause